henno/sitemgr/README.md

 - Dedicated MariaDB database (named after username)
 - Database user with full privileges on their database
 - Credentials stored in `/sites/DOMAIN/config/.env`
-- Password is base64 encoded in the .env file
+- Password is stored in plain text in the .env file

 ### 5. Email Configuration

 - MSMTP configuration for outbound email
 - DKIM key generation for email authentication
-- Demo page includes email testing functionality
-- DNS record guidance for SPF, DKIM, and DMARC
+- DKIM key generation and DNS record creation in config/dkim.conf

 ## Template System